antoine29/lpz-tp-26/readme.md

 DigiTransit geocoding service to used on the FE application.
 Deprecated in favour of geocoder service since pelias requires more resources and it is harder to setup (harder than geocoder motis)

-- geocoder
+- motis

-Geocoding service to be used on the FE application.
-It uses a Motis instance and an adapter service to translate DigiTransit pelias requests into Motis
+Used as geocoding service to be used on the FE application.
+It has to be used along an adapter service

+- pelias-to-motis-adapter

+Service used to adapt FE requests to pelias, to be answered by Motis

-- ui
+- digitransit-ui

-Main FE web application, it uses above otp, map-server, and geocoder as BE dependencies.
+Main FE web application, it uses above otp, map-server, and motis adapter as BE dependencies.

 ## Local development setup

-Refer to each folder readme.md file to setup each project locally
+Refer to each folder `readme.md` file to setup each project locally

 ## Production deployment